 3. Create team member user manuals to support onboarding.

-Onboarding is a critical time for both new team members and for the existing members of your team.
+Effective onboarding is a critical time for both new team members and for the existing members of your team.
 This is an opportunity to set expectations and ensure people feel included right from the beginning.

 It's a given that you should provide team members with an onboarding guide that outlines your team charter.
 Your team charter serves as a guide to your team values, norms, and team working agreements.
 But what about a guide to working with individual team members?
 This is an area of opportunity that most PDE teams miss.